- Product Liability

 Associations & Memberships

-Kevin has 25 years of experience representing manufacturers, corporations and businesses in products liability, product warranty and premises liability cases.
-He has had cases dismissed on behalf of defendants in products liability cases.
-He defends manufacturers in product warranty cases involving claims pursuant to federal and state statutes including the Pennsylvania and New Jersey lemon laws, breach of warranty, and consumer fraud acts.
+Kevin has 25 years of experience representing manufacturers, corporations and businesses in product liability, product warranty and premises liability cases.
+He has had cases dismissed on behalf of defendants in product liability cases.
+He defends manufacturers in product warranty cases involving claims pursuant to federal and state statutes, including the Pennsylvania and New Jersey lemon laws, breach of warranty and consumer fraud acts.
 He represents defendants in premises liability cases.

 Kevin also serves as an arbitrator in the Commercial Arbitration program in the Superior Court, Camden County, New Jersey.

-•Strict Liability and Negligence Claims May be Barred in New Jersey Products Liability Cases Involving Damage to the Product, Defense Digest, 1998
+•Strict Liability and Negligence Claims May be Barred in New Jersey Products Liability Cases Involving Damage to the Product, Defense Digest, 1998-02, Vol. 4, No. 1

 Honors & Awards